I DON'T see couples for relationship counselling, marriage counselling, or civil partnership therapy.

 Being Undermining When small things matter in our relationship or marriage it can help to speak about them, so they don't build up.
 Minor problems can become major ones if unchecked for too long, they could fester and grow out of proportion.
 It can be important to identify issues, communicate well and try to resolve problems early.
 Yet we may frequently quibble and argue over small things, or nitpick about unnecessary details.
 Fault finding, we may have begun to hound our partner, over and over again, because we are irritated often about their quirky habits or annoying behaviour.
 Accommodating these may be challenging.
 If we get into a relentless habit of quibbling and nitpicking for the sake of it, then it can become alienating (and often our partner switches off anyway, especially when it becomes emotionally draining).
 We may have been on the receiving end of being undermined when younger, yet find ourselves dong it now.
 We may also subtly undermine our partner in covert, gentle or not so gentle ways - overtly.
 Our undermining as a form of put-downs, control, blame, criticism, can be difficult to pin on us, because we may present it as innocuous, or with "I didn't really mean it - I was only joking" response.
 We may end up undermining our partner and may have overlooked being respectful, engaging in conversation and discussion.
 Having gentle digs at our partner, or using put downs, not only undermines them, but erodes the foundation of the relationship or marriage, and our partner's self-esteem, which may need examining.
 We may end up distracting from the bigger picture - what's important and what really matters for us a couple.
 A different way of communicating may be called for.
 Underneath any undermining, manipulative behaviour may be our need to discuss other struggles which may be difficult to articulate.
 When younger we may have vowed never to be like our parents, yet we find ourselves responding in similar ways.
 These can be explored in marriage counselling or relationship counselling.

 Counselling for gaslighting can be offered to those of us who talk in code and gaslight.
 Living as if only we count, we may not even be aware we are doing this.
 Triggers for gaslighting others can be when we are put on the spot, feel stress, or when disagreements/rows happen (sometimes we can thing/believe we are saying something, yet the words come out differently).
 Our past may have a huge impact of why we gaslight, and the time may be right for us to stop this, overcome this, relate differently, and the counselling for gaslighting may support us through this.
-What we do can be experienced as manipulative behaviour.
+When we gaslight someone, this can be experienced as manipulative behaviour - trying to get them to question their own perception of reality.

 Love is never about controlling who others see, what others do.